israellandes/RCBuilder/README.md

 # React Component Builder (RCBuilder)

 ## Overview

-The **React Component Builder (RCBuilder)** is a simple Bash script designed to convert your static HTML and CSS components into React (Next.js) components using TypeScript (`.tsx`).
+The **React Component Builder (RCBuilder)** is a Python-based tool designed to convert your static HTML and CSS components into React (Next.js) components using TypeScript (`.tsx`).
 The script automates the process of creating a React component, converting HTML classes to `className`, and preparing CSS as a locally scoped CSS module.

 ## Features